jcube4u/FabDogs/README.md

 Initially started of with SwiftUI and Combine but stepped back as it seems bit of overkill for what I was trying to achieve.

 Use promiseKit with Alamofire  to tie up async calls and with network data fetch.
+Alamofire calls are very simple and could be easily swapped with URLSession.

-It was intresting and fun to work on it.
+Fun litle project.

 ---